What Can I Do With a Dietary Management Degree?

 Further Education in Dietary Management

 Work experience and completion of a dietary management certificate program may be adequate to obtain many positions.
 An Associate of Science in Dietary Management can serve as the first step toward a bachelor's degree in dietetics or nutrition.
+Dietitians usually need bachelor's degrees in order to find work in the field.
 Some higher-level positions, such as director of nutrition at a hospital or government agency, require bachelor's or master's degrees.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: